Victor Hernández Stumpfhauser

-Victor Hernández Stumpfhauser (born 13 April 1980 in Morelia, Michoacán) is a Mexican musician and film score composer.
+Victor Hernández Stumpfhauser (born 13 April 1980 in Morelia, Michoacán) is an Emmy nominated Mexican musician and film score composer.

 Education and career

 Hernández Stumpfhauser is one of the newer generations of Mexican film composers, he is an alumnus of the National Autonomous University of Mexico's National School of Music, who graduated with a bachelor's degree with honors in piano performance.
 His work has been showcased in various feature and short films, including the double Primetime Emmy award-winning television movie Hemingway & Gellhorn.
 He wrote and/or performed three musical pieces for the multiple Academy Award-winning motion picture by Alejandro González Iñárritu, Birdman or (The Unexpected Virtue of Ignorance).

 More recently, Hernández Stumpfhauser wrote the score for the Quirino Award winning animated feature film Ana y Bruno (2018).